Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Results

-Figures \ref{ProbXVariable}--\ref{ControlProb} illustrate the impact of recent save performance and the control variables on the estimated save probability for the next shot, using the $t$ = 300-minute baseline model.
-In creating Figure \ref{ProbXVariable}, we set all control variables to their baseline values.
-In creating Figure \ref{ControlProb}, for each panel, we set $x_{ij}^\ast = 0$ and we set all control variables except the one being varied in the panel to their baseline values.
+We investigate the impact of recent save performance and the control variables on the estimated save probability for the next shot, using the baseline model.
+To calculate the impact of varying a particular variable on the save probability, we set all other independent variables to their average values (sample proportions for categorical variables).
+We consider the average value for $x^\prime_{ij}$ to be 0.

-From Figure \ref{ProbXVariable}, we see that as the deviation of a goaltender's recent save performance from his current-playoff average increases from the 2.5th to the 97.5th percentile, his estimated save probability for the next shot decreases by 5 pps.
-For comparison, this range is larger than the 3.7 pp range of average save percentages during the 2018-19 regular season (as discussed in Section \ref{sec:intro}) but smaller than the 8 pp range of average save percentages during the playoffs of the same season.
+The impact of increasing the recent save performance from $4.76\%$ below to $3.93\%$ above the long-term performance (corresponds to moving from the 2.5th to the 97.5th percentile) is a 0.91 pp decrease in the estimated save probability for the next shot.
+For comparison, this number is about one-fifth of the 4.84 pp range of average save percentages during the 2018-19 regular season (as discussed in Section \ref{sec:intro}).

-Given that we define $x_{ij}^\ast$ to be the \emph{deviation} in performance of the goaltender-season group $j$ from his average performance for the current playoffs, the percentiles for $x_{ij}^\ast$ correspond to different recent save performances for different groups.
-To illustrate the effect in more concrete terms, consider the largest group: The 699 shots faced by Tim Thomas during the 2011 playoffs.
-The group average was $\bar{x}_j = 94$\%.
-We set each control variable category equal to its sample proportion in the group $j$ data.
-For shots where Thomas' recent save performance was at the 2.5th percentile, corresponding to $x_{ij} = 91.3$\%, his estimated save probability for the next shot was 95.2\%---a 3.9 pp increase.
-At the other extreme, for shots where the recent save performance was at the 97.5th percentile, corresponding to $x_{ij} = 97.2$\%, the estimated save probability for the next shot was 92.4\%---a 4.8 pp decrease.
+Given that we define $x_{ij}^\prime$ to be the \emph{deviation} in performance of the goaltender-season group $j$ from his long-term performance, the percentiles for $x_{ij}^\prime$ correspond to different recent save performances for different groups.
+To illustrate the effect more concretely, consider the largest group: the 832 shots faced by Tim Thomas during the 2011 playoffs.
+His long-term performance was $92.98\%$ (as of the end of the regular season).
+We replace the values of control variables with their group means in calculating save probabilities.
+For shots where Thomas' recent save performance deviation was at the 2.5th percentile, corresponding to $x_{ij} = 90.83$\%, his estimated save probability for the next shot was $95.76\%$---a $4.93$ pp increase.
+At the other extreme, for shots where the recent save performance was at the 97.5th percentile, corresponding to $x_{ij} = 97.50$\%, the estimated save probability for the next shot was 95.29\%---a 2.21 pp decrease.